 View (PDF) document - 1D SBCCC 400.2 (e) Admissions to Colleges at » State Board of Community College (SBCCC)

 CVCC may refuse admission to an applicant when there is an articulable, imminent, and significant safety threat to the applicant or other individuals.
 If CVCC refuses admission on the basis of a safety threat, the following shall be documented:

-An applicant denied admission on the basis of a safety threat may appeal (within 15 days) the denial to the Executive Board of the CVCC Safety and Security Committee (It will not be a full Safety and Security Committee) by submitting a written request for appeal to the Office of the President.
-The Committee shall promptly conduct a review/hearing of the appeal, providing results to the applicant within 15 days.
+An applicant denied admission on the basis of a safety threat may appeal (within 15 working days) the denial to the Executive Board of the CVCC Safety and Security Committee (It will not be a full Safety and Security Committee) by submitting a written request for appeal to the Office of the President.
+The Committee shall promptly conduct a review/hearing of the appeal, providing results to the applicant within 15 working days.
 Such review/hearing will have the following procedural safeguards for the applicant and for CVCC:

 The Executive Board’s decision regarding an admissions appeal shall be determined by majority vote and is final.